Low carb and ketogenic diets have many health benefits.

-- Carbs are limited to 50 grams or less per day.
+- Carb intake is limited to 20–50 grams per day.

 - Protein is often restricted.

-Bottom Line: Low-carb and ketogenic diets are similar in many ways.
-However, a ketogenic diets contains even fewer carbs, and will lead to a significant rise in blood levels of ketones.
+Low carb and ketogenic diets are similar in many ways.
+However, a ketogenic diet contains even fewer carbs and will lead to a significant rise in blood levels of ketones, which are important molecules.

 You may have heard that your brain needs 130 grams of carbs per day to function properly.
-This is one of the most common myths about low-carb diets.
+This is one of the most common myths about what constitutes a healthy carb intake.

-In fact, a report by the US Institute of Medicine's Food and Nutrition Board states: "The lower limit of dietary carbohydrates compatible with life apparently is zero, provided that adequate amounts of protein and fat are consumed."
-Although a zero-carb diet isn’t recommended because it eliminates many healthy foods, you can definitely eat much less than 130 grams per day and maintain good brain function.
+Although a zero-carb diet isn’t recommended because it eliminates many healthy foods, you can definitely eat less than 130 grams per day and maintain good brain function.

-Low-carb diets have a fascinating way of providing your brain with energy via processes called ketogenesis and gluconeoegenesis.
+Low carb diets provide your brain with energy via processes called ketogenesis and gluconeogenesis.

 However, the brain can use ketones.
-Your liver produces ketones from fatty acids when glucose and insulin levels are low.
+When glucose and insulin levels are low, your liver produces ketones from fatty acids.

 Ketones are actually produced in small amounts whenever you go for many hours without eating, such as after a full night’s sleep.

 The rest comes from a process in your body called gluconeogenesis, which means “making new glucose.”
 In this process, the liver creates glucose for the brain to use.
-It manufactures the glucose using amino acids, the building blocks of protein.
+The liver makes the glucose using amino acids, the building blocks of protein (

 The liver can also make glucose from glycerol.
-This is the backbone that links fatty acids together in triglycerides, the body’s storage form of fat.
+Glycerol is the backbone that links fatty acids together in triglycerides, the body’s storage form of fat.